Military trials of civilians: SC reserves verdict on fresh plea for full court

 “All these people were arrested on the basis of CCTV footage and other evidence,” he added.

 “It looks like you aren’t fully prepared to answer these questions,” the CJP stated, addressing the AGP.
-“We have to look at the constitutionality of the matter.”
+“We have to look at the constitutionality of the matter,” he added.

-Justice Bandial then mentioned the plea filed by Faisal Siddiqi pertaining to the formation of a full court and said the bench would first hear arguments on that petition.
+Justice Bandial then mentioned the plea filed by Siddiqi pertaining to the formation of a full court and said the bench would first hear arguments on this petition.

 Dear visitor, the comments section is undergoing an overhaul and will return soon.